-Once we receive your online Port Request we submit this to the Losing Carrier for approval and your account is debited ported fees.
+Once we receive your online Port Request we submit this to the Losing Carrier for approval.

 Losing Carrier's Approval

 This should take four business days, however it may take longer if requests are incorrect or rejected by the the Losing Carrier.

 The cut-over date is generally 1-2 business days from when the port request is approved by the Losing Carrier.

 We’ll let you know when the number has cutover to 2talk and request you make test calls to the number to check there are no issues.